mixbened/cookieTracker/Readme.md

 * We declare a variable, that holds the score
 * We define two functions.
 One for increasing, one for reseting it
 * Then we add two Event-Listeners and call the two functions on that Event
-* We are missing the increase and reset logic.
+* Then there is the logic inside the functions, but it's missing
 * The most important part belongs inside those functions.
 We need to display the updated score Variable.
-Look up "innerHTML for this" and you will need to user the scoreDisplay variable
+Look up *innerHTML* for this and you will need to user the scoreDisplay variable

 <details><summary>This is the Solution:</summary>